recyclarr/recyclarr/wiki/Docker.md

 personally hardly ever run `docker` commands directly.
 Instead, I use `docker compose` mainly because the `docker-compose.yml` file is a fantastic way to keep configuration details in one place.
 Thus, for the remainder of this page, all instruction and advice will be based on the example YAML below.
 I highly recommend you set up your own `docker-compose.yml` this way.

-I understand there will be minor differences for everyone's use case, but it should mostly be taken verbatim.
+Note that the below example should not be used verbatim.
+It's meant for example purposes only.
+Copy & paste it but make the appropriate and necessary changes to it for your specific use case.

 ```yml
 version: '3'